Program Components Heading link

 How often do scholars meet as a group?

-The CAREER scholars and Program Directors meet quarterly for ~ 2 h.
+The IRACDA scholars meet every month for Professional Development workshops, and with the Program Directors quarterly for ~ 2 h.
 Annually, one of these meetings is expanded to a half-day session to showcase scholar achievements with short presentations, and will include all research mentors.
 Scholars also meet with their mentoring team and the Program Directors twice annually, with their secondary mentor quarterly, and with their GSU teaching mentor quarterly.
 Scholars regularly overlap with each other at required and elective research, teaching, and career development workshops (see Program section).
 Scholars and Program Directors attend the National IRACDA conference together annually.

 How many conferences can I attend?